 Structure of the Bachelor's programme

-After graduating the bachelor program physics and astronomy you can start the Master's programme Climate Physics (before Meteorology, Physical Oceanography and Climate (MPOC).
-On graduating the master about 75% of the students will continue in a PhD program at a national of foreign university or research institute.
-A small percentage (10%) procede to become a meteorologist, while the remainder of the graduates end up in for example education, ict, consultency etc. In general the future prospects of bachelor and master graduates in the Netherlands are very good.
+After graduating the bachelor program physics and astronomy you can start the Master's programme Climate Physics.
+On graduating the master about 75% of the students will continue in a PhD program at a national or foreign university or research institute.
+A small percentage (10%) proceeds to become a meteorologist, while the remainder of the graduates end up in for example education, ict, consultency etc. In general the future prospects of bachelor and master graduates in the Netherlands are very good.

 Below is a list of options that will provide you with more information (in Dutch):